 Yes.
 Mercedes-Benz Marathon is a USTAF certified course and our results are automatically sent to the Boston Athletic Association.

 Mercedes-Benz Marathon Weekend’s running events always move forward unless weather conditions are extremely dangerous.
 A little rain or light snow?
 No problem, we are running!
 Thunderstorms, hail, sleet or severe snow will cause delays or cancellations in extreme cases.
-Stay abreast of official race decisions by following MBMW on social media and keep an eye on local weather conditions ahead of the event at WBRC First Alert Weather.
+Stay abreast of official race decisions by following MBMW on social media and keep an eye on local weather conditions ahead of the event at here.

 Information about our runner tracking apps and event live feeds will be announced race week and accessible on our homepage.

-Present a photo ID and your race number at the Expo at Boutwell Auditorium Friday, February 11 or Saturday, February 12.
-No race day packet pickup.
+Present a photo ID and your race number at the Expo at Boutwell Auditorium Friday, February 10 or Saturday, February 11.
+No race day packet pickup for the half marathon.
 Your timing device is attached to your race bib and your bib must be worn to participate.
 Relay teams should send only ONE member to pick up bags for the group.
 Most Kids Race Bags will be distributed in advance at school, but if running as an individual packets will be picked up on a set day at our local office (please watch your email for instructions) or will be available for pickup on race weekend at the Blue Cross and Blue Shield of Alabama booth at our expo in Boutwell Auditorium.
 Online registration closes on Thursday before race weekend.

 Kids Marathon registration closes on November 30th each year to give students time to train.
-Registration for the marathon, half marathon, marathon relay and 5k are all open through end of day Saturday on race weekend at our expo at Boutwell Auditorium.
+Registration for the half marathon and 5k are all open through end of day Saturday on race weekend at our expo at Boutwell Auditorium.

 Mercedes-Benz Marathon: 16-yr-old minimum, 700 max capacity, 6 hour limit.